kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

                 view: number
                 path: variables.dictionary

-After this, let's also add a ``TO DO`` note to ourselves:
+We are going to need to complete some follow up tasks.
+To keep track of those follow up takss let's create a ``TO DO`` note and add the following tasks for ourselves:

     TO DO
         [] create an input_folder
         [] create a variables.dictionary
         [] declare and assign value to p1, p2, num_steps for first simulation

-After configuring the inputs, let's configure our outputs.
+That covers configuring the ```input``` variables.
+Next, let's configure the ```output``` variables.

 ### ```automate.yml``` > batches configuration section
 The next section we must configure for our automation is the ```batches``` section.